premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

-17. Can variables be used in Java without initialization?
+17. Can variables be used in Java without initialization?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)